-- Dante’s treatment of sodomy is “progressive”—in the sense of not focused on sexualized torture—if put in the context of vision literature and Trecento artworks, like Taddeo di Bartolo’s gruesome “Sodomito” from the Last Judgment at the Collegiata di San Gimignano (1396)
+- we come back to sexuality and, as with the treatment of heterosexual lust in Inferno 5, I offer the historical context of vision literature and Trecento artworks: Dante’s treatment of homosexuality is clearly progressive when read in the context of vision literature and when viewed in the context of art like Taddeo di Bartolo’s gruesome 1396 “Sodomito” from the Last Judgment at the Collegiata di San Gimignano (https://commons.wikimedia.org/wiki/File:Collegiata_di_San_Gimignano_-_Hell_-_Detail_Sodomites.jpg)

-- the desexualized homosexuality of Inferno 15-16 is in line with the desexualized heterosexuality of Inferno 5 (in contrast, see the highly sexualized encounters between men and snakes of Inferno 25)
+- the desexualized homosexuality of Inferno 15-16 is in line with the desexualized heterosexuality of Inferno 5; in contrast, consider the highly sexualized encounters between men and snakes in Inferno 25

 - possible insights into how the young Dante was perceived by the “fathers” of his world, recoverable from the encounters with Cavalcante de’ Cavalcanti in Inferno 10 and with Brunetto Latini in Inferno 15